imdac/mtm6404-notebook-final/README.md

 ## Objective
 Use Vue, Vue Router, and Firestore to create a notebook web application.

-NOTE: The db.js file was intentionally removed from this project.
+NOTE: The db.js file was removed from this project.